jamesfinley/Resume/src/content/resume/resume.md

 : *September 2012 -- June 2013*

 **Echo Design Group** - Senior Web Developer
 : Joining the team right as the whole Responsive Web Design movement kicked off, I built a dozen sites from start to launch, working with the design team to implement strong, mobile-friendly experiences.
-I also helped them improve their organizational workflow, including utilizing Github for deployment and version control and built a custom CMS for managing web sites.
+I also helped them improve their organizational workflow, including utilizing Github for deployment and version control and built a custom PHP and mySQL-powered CMS for managing web sites.
+: Our custom CMS was built on the idea of editable and repeatable regions, countering the common pattern of a large WYSIWYG that WordPress was well-known for at the time.
+We could define pieces of content that a client could edit without giving them the ability to touch HTML and CSS, which often would lead to unintended consequences.
 : **Skills used**
 	- Responsive Web Design
 	- PHP